Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 If~$p\in(\nu_2;\nu_4)\cup(\nu_3;\nu_4)$, then a tail stretching operation on~$\omega''$ yields a type~II splitting route of the form~$(\mu_1,\ldots,\mu_k,\nu_j,p')$ with $j\in\{2,3\}$, $p'\in[\nu_1;\nu_2)\cup[\nu_1;\nu_3)$, which can then be changed to an equivalent one~$(\mu_1,\ldots,\mu_k,\nu_j,p'')$ with~$p''\notin c$.
 We take the obtained splitting route for~$\omega'$.

-The move~$M\xmapsto\zeta M_2$ is friendly to the type~II split move~$M\xmapsto{\eta'}M_1'$ associated with~$\eta'$, and, moreover, it follows from Lemma~\ref{bypass-commutes-with-split-lem} that the moves~$M_2\xmapsto{{\eta'}^\zeta}M_{21}$, $M_2\xmapsto{\zeta^{-1}}M$ commute.
+The move~$M\xmapsto\zeta M_2$ is friendly to the type~II split move~$M\xmapsto{\eta'}M_1'$ associated with~$\omega'$, and, moreover, it follows from Lemma~\ref{bypass-commutes-with-split-lem} that the moves~$M_2\xmapsto{{\eta'}^\zeta}M_{21}$, $M_2\xmapsto{\zeta^{-1}}M$ commute.

-\emph{Case~2}: $\omega''$ is special, $\omega''=(\mu_1,\mu_2,p)$. \\ We may assume without loss of generality that the interval~$(\mu_2;p)$ is shorter than~$\pi/2$, since the other case is symmetric to this one.
+\emph{Case~2}: $\omega''$ is special, $\omega''=(\mu_1,\mu_2,p)$. \\ We may assume without loss of generality that the interval~$(\mu_2;p)$ is shorter than~$(p;\mu_2)$, since the other case is symmetric to this one.

-The special case requires special care, but in the present context, it is actually easier than the non-special one because no induction is needed.
-There are several subcases to consider in each of which the proof is by straightforward check.
+The special case requires special care, but in the present context, it is actually easier than the non-special one.
+There are several subcases to consider in each of which the proof is by a straightforward check.
 We skip some boring details and provide only the most essential ones.

-By Proposition~\ref{similarity-prop} it suffices to prove the assertion of the lemma for a concrete choice of the auxiliary mirror of the move~$M\xmapsto{{\eta'}^\zeta}M_{21}$.
+By Proposition~\ref{similarity-prop} it suffices to prove the assertion of the lemma for a concrete eligible choice of the auxiliary mirror of the move~$M_2\xmapsto{{\eta'}^\zeta}M_{21}$.
 So, in each case, we specify this choice.

 \emph{Case~2a}:~$M\xmapsto\zeta M_2$ is a type~I elimination move.
 We take~$\omega''$ for~$\omega'$ and take the auxiliary mirror of the move~$M\xmapsto\eta M_1$ for the auxiliary mirror of the move~$M_2\xmapsto{\eta'^\zeta}M_{21}$.